frnsys/dippindots/dots/phone/README.md

 Set the private DNS to `dns.adguard-dns.com`.

-Check that ads are blocked at <https://d3ward.github.io/toolz/adblock>; make sure any browser ad-blockers are disables to test the DNS server.
+Check that ads are blocked at <https://d3ward.github.io/toolz/adblock>; make sure any browser ad-blockers are disabled to test the DNS server.
 ## Termux

 Install Termux and Termux-API from their GitHub releases.